Clinical Neuromuscular

 🎯 Clinical Pearl

-• MuSK MG is the most board-tested subtype — remember: bulbar predominance, NO thymoma, POOR pyridostigmine response, rituximab preferred, complement inhibitors do NOT work (IgG4 does not fix complement)
+• MuSK MG is the most board-tested subtype — remember: bulbar predominance, NO thymoma, POOR pyridostigmine response, rituximab preferred; complement inhibitors are not expected to be effective because MuSK antibodies are IgG4-mediated (IgG4 does not fix complement)

 • ~50% of ocular MG patients are AChR Ab negative — but ~50% of “seronegative” patients convert to seropositive on repeat testing or with cell-based assay